microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-pipeline.md

 ## Cookers

-__Cookers__ take data in one form and transform said data into another form.
+__Cookers__ transform Data from one form to another.
+A Cooker will use the Data Output objects from one or more sources, and perform a transformation on said Data, producing new Data Output(s) for other Cookers or end user applications to consume.

 __Source Cookers__ are fed data directly from a __Source Parser__ and create
 Data Outputs.